 - Preheat your oven on 180'C / 350'F. Line the bottom of a 24cm / 9" Springform Pan with baking paper and lightly grease the edges.

-- In a large bowl (or the bowl of your mixer), cream together the Butter, Sugar and Lemon Zest for 3 to 5 minutes on medium-high speed (see note 1).
+- In a large bowl (or the bowl of your mixer), cream together the Butter, Sugar and Lemon Zest on medium to medium high speed for 3 to 5 minutes (see note 1).

-- Mix in the Ricotta Cheese then the Eggs, one at the time.
-Add the Lemon Juice and Vanilla Extract and mix to combine (see note 2).
+- Add the Ricotta Cheese and mix for a couple of minutes.
+Add the Eggs one at the time, mixing slowly until combined.
+Mix in the Lemon Juice and Vanilla Extract (see note 2).

 - Sift in the Flour, Baking Powder, Baking Soda and Salt.
 Slowly mix and stop as soon as combined to avoid overworking the batter.